rohfle/cachefunk/README.md

 - Supports custom marshal / unmarshal: json, msgpack, string
 - Supports compression: zstd, gzip, brotli
 - Configurable TTL and TTL jitter
+- Configurable fallback to expired when downstream fails
 - Cleanup function for periodic removal of expired entries
 - Uses go generics, in IDE type checked parameters and result
 - Cache can be ignored, either by boolean or by ctx key